-This is an Oregon Statewide Operating Plan applicable to all signatory Parties within the State of Oregon.
-Its purpose is to address statewide issues affecting cooperation, interagency working relationships and protocols, financial arrangements, sharing of resources, and joint activities/projects.
+This Statewide Operating Plan is applicable to all signatory Parties within the State of Oregon.
+Its purpose is to address Statewide issues affecting cooperation, interagency working relationships and protocols, financial arrangements, sharing of resources, and joint activities/projects.
 The Pacific Northwest Interagency Mobilization Guide is considered part of this Operating Plan.